thecml/kubernetes-on-arm/README.md

 Boot your board and log into it.

 Arch Linux users:
  - The user/password is: **root/root** or **alarm/alarm**
- - Yes, I know.
-Root enabled via ssh isn´t that good.
- - But the task to enhance ssh security is left as an exercise to the user.
  - These scripts requires root.
 So if you login via **alarm**, then `su root` when you´re going to do some serious hacking :)

 HypriotOS users:
  - The user/password is: **pi/raspberry** or **root/hypriot**
- - Remember to prepend all commands that are here with `sudo`
+ - Remember to prepend all commands with `sudo` if you are the `pi` user

+Yes, I know.
+Root enabled via ssh isn´t that good.
+But the task to enhance ssh security is left as an exercise to the user.

 ```bash
 # This script will install and setup docker etc.